 Econ520 - Advanced Macroeconomic Theory¶

-Spring 2021 - Prof. Lutz Hendricks¶
+Fall 2023 - Prof. Lutz Hendricks¶

 Important: students who do not attend the first week of classes will be dropped from the course.
 This is department policy.
 Please contact me if you need an accomodation.

 - Slides will be updated as the course progresses.

 - Aug-21 (Mon): Introduction, IS-LM model (each of these links leads to the slides that were used in class)

 - Sep-6 (Wed): IS/LM Equilibrium (cont.)

 - Sep-11 (Mon): IS/LM Equilibrium (cont.)

 - Sep-18 (Mon): IS/LM Monetary Policy | Assignment 1 due

 - Sep-27 (Wed): Labor market (continued)